SaverioNapolitano/STYLEGUIDE-bridge/README.md

 To control the light status and color using only your voice, the bridge features the voice assistant **Chuck** ([why Chuck?
 (Italian)](https://www.barzellette.net/frasi-chuck-norris.html)).

-Just call him (`Hey Chuck` or simply `Chuck`) and ask him to turn on/off your lights or to change the color of a light.
+Just call it (`Hey Chuck` or simply `Chuck`) and ask it to turn on/off your lights or to change the color of a light.

 Currently Chuck understands the following commands:
 - turn on a light